-A suicide safety plan can play a vital role in keeping you safe when you're feeling distressed or suicidal.
+A suicide safety plan can play a vital role in keeping you safe

-Your suicide safety plan should include:
+What should your suicide safety plan should include

 - Information about when to use the plan.
 List the kinds of situations, thoughts, feelings or other warning signs that may lead to you feeling suicidal.